Pece17/IoTBeacon/README.md

 ```

 ## 1.9.
-Installing MariaDB database on the server (Work in progress)
+Installing MariaDB database on the server

 Update package lists for upgrades and new packages from repositories